Embed video without YouTube ads or buffering. Try SmartVideo free →

 Final Thoughts

 Shutter speed is the heartbeat of your video's aesthetic.
-Stick to the 180-degree rule (1/50th for 24fps) for 90% of your work to maintain professional, realistic motion.
-After years of helping creators optimize video delivery, we can say confidently: get it right in-camera and you'll save yourself a world of post-production headaches.
-But remember that "cinematic" comes with a data cost.
+Sticking to the 180-degree rule (1/50th for 24fps) for the vast majority of your work maintains professional, realistic motion.
+Get it right in the camera, use ND filters outdoors, and you will save yourself a world of post-production headaches.
+But remember that the "cinematic look" inherently comes with a heavy data cost.

 FAQ